What is a Green Funeral?

 So when we talk about a green funeral, we usually mean burial.
 But can you have a ‘green cremation’?
 While standards have improved in recent years, cremation is far from being a carbon-neutral process.
 But there are ways in which you can ‘do your bit’.
 A funeral imbued with the values, simplicity and beauty of the natural world: a woven coffin, a less formal service, local, seasonal flowers, involvement from the family – all these can provide great comfort that the values of the person who has died have been upheld, but consistent with their wish to be cremated.

 Generally speaking, people who choose a green funeral want to be more involved in the planning and carrying out of the funeral and to bring their own creativity, ideas, and care to the whole process.

 This might involve helping in the preparation of the person’s body, and certainly in the design, content, and delivery of the funeral ceremony itself – for example, the possibility of filling in the grave themselves.

 Even if Family Tree Funeral Company is not being used as the funeral director, we encourage the attitude that every aspect of the process following a death is an important part of the ceremony, and can involve those closest to the person who has died, and this includes involving children.

 Helpful information when planning a green funeral

-Family Tree Funeral Company supports reduced consumption of energy and materials in our lavish culture.
-We can recommend coffins, gowns, liners, transport and burial and cremation practices that use less energy and fewer chemicals in their manufacture, and more easily revert to their natural state.
+Family Tree Funeral Company supports reduced consumption of both energy and materials in our lavish culture.
+We can recommend coffins, liners, transport and burial and cremation practices that use less energy and fewer chemicals in their manufacture, and more easily revert to their natural state.